kaywalz645/kaywalz645/README.md

 Welcome to my GitHub!
 This repository showcases some of the projects I've worked on as part of my studies and personal development in Computer Information Systems.

 Projects
-1. Design Pattern Repo
+1. kaywalz645.github.io
+  - This is where my github page lives, this is my portfolio.
+It has a list of projects and how to contact me.

+2. CockyCoderFrontEnd
+  - This project I worked with 4 other classmates and developed a java backend using JSON and a javafx frontend to display.

+3. CSCE416Networks - Java Socket Programming
+   - This where I keep my networking assignments, inluding a 2 way messaging server and a multi-client group chat server.

+4. Design Patterns
-- A Java repo that I used to practiced design patterns such as, Singleton, Iterator, and Decorator.
+   - This is where I practiced design patterns, such as Singleton, Iterator, and Decorator.

-2. C++ Repo
-- C++ program that demonstrates class hierarchy and memory management.
-Focuses on RAII (Resource Acquisition Is Initialization) to avoid memory leaks.